Cherreads

 They hadn't reached the fountain yet.
 It wasn't visible from the approach road.

-Ren looked out his own window.
-He said nothing.
+Ren looked out his own window and said nothing.

-The gate was open when they arrived, which was how it was supposed to be — the electronic system recognized the resident identification that had been issued to Elena three weeks ago, before they had even finished packing, the development's administration operating with an efficiency that went slightly beyond what the situation required.
+The gate was open when they arrived — the electronic system had recognized Elena's resident ID, issued three weeks ago, before they'd even finished packing.
+The development's administration ran with an efficiency that was slightly more than the situation called for.

 A woman was waiting just inside.

-She was standing at the edge of the welcome area — a small paved circle just beyond the gate, with a low stone bench and a planting of something seasonal and deliberately cheerful — and she was wearing a pale blue jacket with the development's logo on the breast pocket, and she was smiling the specific smile of someone who had been smiling professionally for long enough that it had become entirely natural.
-Not performed.
-Just permanent.
-A feature rather than an expression.
+She stood at the edge of the welcome area — a small paved circle just past the gate, with a low stone bench and a planting of something seasonal and deliberately cheerful — wearing a pale blue jacket with the development's logo on the breast pocket.
+She was smiling the smile of someone who had been smiling professionally long enough that it had stopped being performed.
+It was just her face now.
+A feature, not an expression.

-She waved them through with the unhurried confidence of someone whose authority was absolute and who did not need to display it.
+She waved them through with the easy confidence of someone whose authority was total and didn't need to show it.

 Elena stopped the car.

 "Welcome to Calloway Pines," the woman said, coming to Elena's window.
-Up close, she was somewhere in her mid-forties, with dark hair pulled back and eyes that were very attentive in a way that read, at first, as warmth.
+Up close she was somewhere in her mid-forties, dark hair pulled back, with eyes that were very attentive in a way that read, at first, as warmth.
 "I'm Ms. Vael.
-I'm the community liaison — anything you need, any questions, any concerns about the property or the community, I'm your first point of contact.
-I've left my number on the welcome pack on your kitchen counter."
+Community liaison — anything you need, any questions, any concerns about the property, I'm your first call.
+I've left my number in the welcome pack on your kitchen counter."

 "Thank you," Elena said.
 "That's very thorough."